16 Ashram Lessons

 Another abiding question: Climbing as a teacher, or as a portal for self knowledge.
 This has been a path for me for so long, and I am just now getting into how to share this portal with others.
 How to share it?
 Under what conditions?
 Sharing it with new climbers is very different than sharing it with more experienced climbers.
 And this is one I get prickly about.
 I don’t want to teach people how to belay or how to do the basics; I find that very tedious.
 However, give me a group of experienced climbers and let’s talk about the heart and soul of our climbing, and I’d do that for days.

 OK!
 So I think I’ll leave it at these 16 lessons for now.
-Seems appropriate… 16 corresponds to the number of primary Odu or sacred divination patterns in Ifa, the Yoruba spiritual tradition from Nigeria West Africa (into which I was initiated in 1993).
+Seems appropriate… 16 corresponds to the number of primary Odu or sacred divination patterns in Ifa, the Yoruba spiritual tradition from Nigeria West Africa (I practiced as a Yoruba priestess for 10 years).
 These sacred patterns are deities in and of themselves.
 This number feels right because it corresponds to an infinite amount of wisdom that I feel can be gained from continuing this lifestyle and this line of self-inquiry.
 Thank you for reading and I really would value and appreciate your comments and feedback.
 Hari Om!